frederic-perez/AmE-dictionary/data/dictionary.md

 __small__ _I rubbed the small of her back._
 __smallpox__ :two::hammer:
 __smart aleck__ _n informal_ A person who thinks he is very smart and demonstrates this fact to others.
+__smart as a whip__ _idiom_ Very intelligent or clever, as in _Little Brian is smart as a whip; he's only three and already learning to read._ This simile alludes to the sharp crack of a whip.
 __smart case__
 __smart meter__ _n_ _Customers do not want to make the switch from old mechanical metets to smart meters._
 __smart__ _adj_ :three: Clean and neat in appearance and dressed in nice fashionable clothes, especially in a slightly formal way. _Smart riding-clothes._ _The man was smartly dressed._ _Smart tailored jackets._